Douglas Cassel McDougall1

 b. before 14 July 1592, d.
 July 1636

-John Oldham was born before 14 July 1592 in England.1 He was baptized on 14 July 1592 in All Saints, Derby, Derbyshire, England.2 He was the son of William Oldham and Philipa Sowter.1 John Oldham died in July 1636 on New Block Island.1,2
+John Oldham was born before 14 July 1592 in England.1 He was baptized on 14 July 1592 in All Saints, Derby, Derbyshire, England.3 He was the son of William Oldham and Philipa Sowter.1,2 John Oldham died in July 1636 on New Block Island.1,3

-He immigrated on the Anne, arriving July 1623 in Plymouth, Plymouth Colony, Plymouth County, Massachusetts.3,4 He became a freeman on 18 May 1631.2
+He immigrated on the Anne, arriving July 1623 in Plymouth, Plymouth Colony, now Plymouth County, Massachusetts.4,5,2 He became a freeman on 18 May 1631.3

-William Brewster was born on 9 March 1625 in Plymouth, Plymouth Colony, now Plymouth County, Massachusetts.1 He was the son of Johnathan Brewster and Lucretia Oldham.1 His death date has not been found.
+William Brewster was born on 9 March 1625 in Plymouth, Plymouth Colony, now Plymouth County, Massachusetts.1,2 He was the son of Jonathan Brewster and Lucretia Oldham.1,2 William Brewster died before 1658.2

 He participated in the Naragansett Expedition.1